 Braces on.
 What next?

-Congratulations on beginning your journey to a healthy and beautiful smile starting with braces with your orthodontist!
+Congratulations on beginning your journey to a healthy and beautiful smile!
 This journey is different for everyone.
-The estimated duration for orthodontic treatment ranges from 18 months to 3 years.
-To ensure you have a successful treatment, there are some steps you need to take to ensure you get the best results.
+The estimated treatment duration for an average braces patient ranges from 18 months to 3 years.
+Here are some pointers for fuss-free treatment and good results.

-Keep your teeth and braces clean by brushing at least twice a day.
+Keep your teeth, gums and braces clean by brushing at least twice a day.
 Be extra careful about brushing underneath the wire and gum margins.